DUI Accidents and Injury Attorneys in Georgia

 It is possible.
 Punitive damages are awarded, not to compensate the victim, but to punish the defendant for particularly outrageous behavior (among other reasons).
 As a consequence, courts are quite reluctant to award them.
 Victims of DUI accidents, however, have a better chance than most victims do.
 If you do receive punitive damages, you will likely receive ordinary compensatory damages as well.

 Act Urgently: Schedule Your Free Consultation as Soon as Possible

 T. Madden & Associates, P.C. will not charge you unless and until we get you money.
 There is absolutely nothing to lose when you contact us.
 But strict statutes of limitations do apply to DUI accidents and injuries, so please don’t delay.

-We care about you and your family.
+Our lawyers care about you and your family.
 We understand how difficult this time in your life can be, and we want to make it as easy as possible.
 Let us bear your burdens and fight your battles.
 Let us take a stand when it matters most.